kobusroux/devicehive-ble-tutorial/README.md

   * [Automating SATECHI LED Bluetooth lamp](#bulb)

 ##  <a name="firmware"></a>1.
 Flashing openwrt firmware with DH BLE
 DeviceHive is available on many [platforms and languages](http://devicehive.com/documentation) but for this tutorial we will be using a precompiled firmware for openwrt enabled router [DIR-505L](http://goo.gl/v0tJG9) that includes DeviceHive BLE router.
+You will also need a Bluetooth Low Energy USB Dongle to use with this router, like [this one](http://goo.gl/CtnIyd) for example.

 Download [firmware file](https://drive.google.com/file/d/0B9Db_guVlBYjSlpybW1uRUszeE0).
 It has 2 files and a sources folder included.